klinbee/Flattened-Dimensions/README.md

 ![image](https://github.com/Quidvio/Better-Superflat/assets/105707614/77f79ee2-708a-487a-8010-b7bdeccedba9)

-Strongly recommend trying it out if you want to mess around with worldgen, and show your support to him if you use this datapack!

 If you have any suggested changes to this, I can upload them for you (like adding a nether roof, redesigning the end, making the nether/end normal and leave the overworld flat, do something different with oceans, etc.)

 Also, likely due to a bug, Nether Fossils do not generate.
 I swear it literally makes no sense why, you cannot even use the place structure command to place any.